jyn514/jyn514.github.io/content/what-is-a-build-system-anyway.md

 A **build executor** runs tasks and is responsible for **scheduling** tasks in an order that respects all dependencies, often using heuristics such as dependency depth or the time taken by the task on the last run.
 They also detect whether rule inputs have been modified, making the rule outdated; this is called **rebuild detection**.
 The build executor is responsible for restarting or suspending tasks in build systems that support it.

+Executors usually schedule many tasks in parallel, but this is not inherent to the definition.

 Executors often provide **progress reporting**, and sometimes allow **querying** the dependency graph.
 Occasionally they trace the inputs used by the task to enforce they match the declared dependencies, or to automatically add them to an internal dependency graph.